 Novo Nordisk A/S Dividends

-The next dividend date for Novo Nordisk A/S has not yet been scheduled.
+The next dividend date for Novo Nordisk A/S is March 30, 2026.

 What is a Dividend Date